DriftCascade/DriftCascade-Site/site/content/blog/optimizing-fovmapping-with-raycastcommand.md

 | 256x256x50 | 307.13          | 134            | 21.29             |
 | 512x512x90 | 2100            | 806            | 158               |

-As you can see this 10x Factor how speed up is consistent across the small and large bake sizes.
+As you can see, this 11-14x speedup factor is consistent across the small and large bake sizes.
 This is running on my system which is a i9-9900K, 8 cores at 3.6 GHZ, and 64 GB of system ram.
-Because my CPU has eight cores I was directionally expecting an 8x speedup, and was surprised to see other efficiencies (likely burst compilation) brought that up to 10x.
-Other systems may see less of a speed up.
+Because my CPU has eight cores, I was directionally expecting an 8x speedup, and was surprised to see other efficiencies (likely burst compilation) brought that up beyond 8x.
+Other systems may see less of a speed up with less cores.

 Now, for the story of how I got these results.